ribesstefano/PROTAC-Degradation-Predictor/README.md

 }
 ```

+The directories [logs](logs/) and [reports](reports/) contain the logs and reports generated during the experiments reported in the paper.
+Additionally, in [reports](reports/), one can find the pickled Optuna studies for the reported experiments.

+The directory [models](models/) contains the trained models for the experiments reported in the paper.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.